hsquared2/Laravel-Roadmap-Beginner-Challenge/README.md

 - Manage (meaning, create/update/delete) categories
 - Manage tags
 - Manage articles
-- For Auth Starter Kit, use [Laravel Breeze](https://github.com/laravel/breeze) (Tailwind) or [Laravel UI](https://github.com/laravel/ui) (Bootstrap) - that starter kit will have some design, which is enough: the design is irrelevant for accomplishing the task
+- For Auth Starter Kit, use [Laravel Breeze](https://github.com/laravel/breeze) (Tailwind) or your preferred starter kit: the design is irrelevant for accomplishing the task

 **DB Structure:**